-This post was originally published on LinkedIn on 23 Jan.
-2017
+Article originally published on LinkedIn, 23 January 2017

 Lloyd Pierson‘s Jan.
 20 LinkedIn article about the peaceful transition of power in the US – in which he remembers former Beninese president Nicéphore Soglo‘s opinion that “democracy always wins” – prompts some thoughts about candidates respecting the outcomes of elections, and on the electoral structures and election mechanics that make possible the reflection of the will of the people in a republic.

 The Republic of Benin has been held up as a positive example of democratization in Africa since its transition from years of dictatorship under Mathieu Kérékou in the early 1990s.
 Whatever else might be said about Mr. Kérékou, his decision to open up the country and to stand in an election for president in 1991 that he lost, and then his relinquishing of power to the winner, Mr. Soglo, should be a lesson to other strongmen such as Yahya Jammeh in Gambia (who has just been forced out of office by regional action after refusing to step down following loss in his country’s presidential election).

 Mr. Soglo lost his bid for reelection in 1996 against the very same Mathieu Kérékou, amidst charges of vote fraud.
 Irregularities in an election, or even serious allegations that they occurred, don’t reflect well on the functioning of a democratic system.
 Yet in this case, Benin’s Constitutional Court did not find in favor of the charge that there had been fraud, and Mr. Soglo ultimately respected that outcome, leading to his statement about democracy winning (as Lloyd recounted).
 Given the context, however, I hear in that a subtext of “whatever is done in its name.”